isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 ### Technical considerations
 &gt; Should this be about Isomer tech stack?
 As well as type of websites + info level e.g. open closed or wtv?
+Maybe can be another page

 - **Isomer hosts all website content on Github – making them publicly available.** This includes the URL of your staging and production site.
 Isomer has [security measures](https://guide-cms.isomer.gov.sg/faq/security) to avoid unauthorized changes to your live site, and generally these links are hard to find unless specifically looked for.